piotr-machura/arch-setup/README.md

 booting properly for the first time.

 1. Create an alias `alias dots="/usr/bin/git --git-dir=$HOME/.conifg/dots --work-tree=$HOME"`
-2. Clone the repo `git clone --bare https://github.com/piotr-machura/arch-setup.git $HOME/.config/dots`
+2. Clone the repo `git clone --single-branch --bare https://github.com/piotr-machura/arch-setup.git $HOME/.config/dots`
 3. Disable the showing of untracked files `dots config --local status.showUntrackedFiles no`
 4. Apply the configs `dots reset --hard`

 **Note:** the cloned `~/.config/git/config` contains a handy git alias, so that `git dots` will always access the configs repo directly.
 Feel free to `unalias dots` now.

+**Note 2:** the `--single-branch` option only clones the master branch, which is desireable since an accidental `git checkout` to the docs branch would temporarily remove all of the installed dotfiles.

 ### Package installation
 I use the [paru](https://github.com/Morganamilo/paru) AUR helper to install packages from official repos and from the